Homemade Lamb or Goat Sausage with Mint

 If you don’t want to pack the sausage into casings, you can form it by hand into patties.
 2 ounces is a good size for small patties.

-Other Lamb and Goat Sausage Recipes
+Other Lamb Sausage Recipes

 Lamb or Goat Hot Italian Sausage